emilyvertosick/Statistics-Course/docs/05-week5.md

 - _lesson5f.rds: These are the distance records for Frisbee for various ages in males.
 What is the relationship between age and how far a man can throw a Frisbee?_

-- __lesson5g.rds: You’ve seen this data set before.
+- __lesson5g.rds: You’ve seen this dataset before.
 Patients with lung cancer are randomized to receive either chemotherapy regime a or b and assessed for tumor response.
 We know there is no statistically significant difference between regimens (you can test this if you like).
 However, do the treatments work differently depending on sex?
 Do they work differently by age?__

 - __lesson5h.rds: PSA is used to screen for prostate cancer.
-In this data set, the researchers are looking at various forms of PSA (e.g. "nicked" PSA).
+In this dataset, the researchers are looking at various forms of PSA (e.g. "nicked" PSA).
 What variables should be used to try to predict cancer?
 How accurate would this test be?
-(NOTE: these data were taken from a real data set, but I played around with them a bit, so please don’t draw any conclusions about PSA testing from this assignment).__
+(NOTE: these data were taken from a real dataset, but I played around with them a bit, so please don’t draw any conclusions about PSA testing from this assignment).__

 - lesson5i.rds: This is a randomized trial of behavioral therapy in cancer patients with depressed mood (note that higher score means better mood).
 Patients are randomized to no treatment (group 1), informal contact with a volunteer (group 2) or behavior therapy with a trained therapist (group 3).
 What would you conclude about the effectiveness of these treatments?